 - Building Resiliency Task Force Member with US Green Building Council.

 Further Studies at PhD Level

-In addition, four of our graduates are now enrolled in PhD programs (Water Resources Engineering within Civil Engineering; Electrical Engineering with a focus on dynamic solar facades; and Ecology, Economics, and Ethics of the Environment within a Biology and Society program).
+In addition, five of our graduates are now enrolled in PhD programs (Water Resources Engineering within Civil Engineering; Electrical Engineering with a focus on dynamic solar facades; Environmental Engineering; and Ecology, Economics, and Ethics of the Environment within a Biology and Society program).